THE VITAL CITY ZEN

 JOIN VITAL MANCHESTER CITY:

-When the first whistle blows against Everton, don’t forget to join the Vital MC Community on our popular Live Match Thread in the Forums on match days.
+When the first whistle blows against the rags, don’t forget to join the Vital MC Community on our popular Live Match Thread in the Forums on match days.

 Vital Manchester City and it’s Forums are growing fast with over 1,200 Blues now registered with us.
 There’s more to come – Be Here Now and join our worldwide community: